If you’re in search of the best spa hotels in Ireland, the guide below should save you some time.

 The hotel is finely located on the shores of the beautiful Dingle Bay, which means you’ll get to enjoy magnificent views throughout the hotel.

 The 4-star Shandon hotel in Donegal overlooks the breathtaking Sheephaven Bay.
-You’ll find it a handy drive from Dunfanaghy and the incredible Horn Head ( a fine spot for a ramble).
+You’ll find it a handy drive from Dunfanaghy and the incredible Horn Head.

 Inside the spa, you’ll find a luxurious range of heat and cooling experiences that’ll help cleanse and relax the mind, body and soul.